Smart Polling overview

 node identifier (ID) and the value in brackets is the first eight

 The operating system (OS) of the sensor that polls the node decides which network interface to use based on the routing table.
-All Smart Polling strategies are based on the internet protocol (IP) protocol, which means that all routing decisions are delegated to the OS.
+All Smart Polling strategies are based on the internet protocol (IP), which means that all routing decisions are delegated to the OS.